 In 2012, the official Comcast logo was unveiled, paying homage to new partner, NBC.

 So what’s next?
 With a brand like Comcast, anything’s possible.
 As for design evolutions of the official Comcast logo (and official Xfinity logo) — only time will tell.
-For now, Xfinity by Comcast makes life as simple, easy, and awesome as possible for customers all across the nation.
-Interested in joining the Comcast community?
+For now, Xfinity makes life as simple, personal, and awesome as possible for customers all across the country.
+Interested in joining the Xfinity community?
 Get started today.